lanl/rgm/doc/README.md

 ```

 ### Randomness

+The random geological model generation process contains multiple steps and components (e.g., number of faults, layer shapes, fault geometry attributes, etc.), and each of these steps and components can be randomized through some parameters.

 > **`seed` (integer)**
 - **Description**: Seed for controlling ranodmness reproducibility.
-By defualt, `m%seed = -1`, menaing that every time the resulting random model will be different.
-For a value that is not `-1` (e.g., `m%seed = 123`), all randomness is reproducible and the resulting random model will be same over different realizations.
+By defualt, `m%seed = -1`, meaning that every time the generated random model is different.
+For a value that is not `-1` (e.g., `m%seed = 123`), all randomness is reproducible and the resulting random model will be same over different realizations at different times.
 - **Default**: `-1`

 ### Dimension